The Magic Roundabout (film): Reception

-On Rotten Tomatoes, the UK version of the film received an aggregate score of 60% based on five reviews (three positive and two negative) with an average score of 5.14/10.
+On Rotten Tomatoes, the UK version of the film received an aggregate score of 50% based on six reviews, with an average score of 5.1/10.
 Joe Utichi of FilmFocus wrote: "For all its undeniable promise, this take on The Magic Roundabout is just plain disastrous in its execution."
 Stella Papamichael of BBC Online stated that "the story isn't inherently funny, relevant, or convincing.
 Essentially it's too 'dumbed down', tragically bypassing the cheeky 60s subtext of the original TV show and sapping its nostalgia value".
 Time Out wrote: "The story’s clearly aimed at the Teletubbies fraternity who would never question a scenario as ridiculous as this ... granted, the level of computer animation isn’t exactly state-of-the-art, but it’s certainly florid enough to captivate undemanding five-year-olds ...
 Robbie Williams and Bill Nighy’s stoned rabbit help transform what should have been an unendurable fiasco into an, albeit forgettable, treat for toddlers.
 And toddlers only.
+Total Film included it on the list of the 50 Worst Kids Movies Ever Made, calling it a "CGI flick that pretty much destroyed a generation's childhood memories".
+Derek Malcolm of the Evening Standard gave the film two stars out of five, saying that "it's funny, shrewd, well-animated and has the right voices to match the visuals", but otherwise "struggles to fill 82 minutes".
+Paul Byrne of Dublin's Evening Herald gave the film two out of five stars, calling it "one for the little 'uns only.
+Everyone else should just get the original series on DVD."
+James Christopher of The Times gave the film two out of five stars, saying that "the entire fiasco is designed to please ageing nerds and rehab parents.
+Peter Bradshaw of The Guardian said that "the stop-motion kids' animation classic from the 1960s and 70s here loses its innocence in spectacular, and spectacularly tiresome style" in his two-star review.
+Anthony Quinn of The Independent gave the film one star out of five and said that "anyone hoping to trip down TV's memory lane and revisit the eccentric stop-motion series of old will be disappointed.
+The roundabout has been revamped, and whatever magic there was has gone missing.
+In its place is a frantic cartoon adventure whose main selling-point is the celebrity voiceovers [...]
+The plot rips off The Lord of the Rings, pitting Ian McKellen's Zebedee against Tom Baker's evil twin Zeebad, but no amount of in jokery can salvage this wreck."

+Conversely, Sukhdev Sandhu of The Daily Telegraph called it "a bright and surprisingly likeable update of the cult 1960s cartoon [that] looks a treat [and] doesn't overstay its welcome."
 William Thomas of Empire wrote: "this version is far slicker and attempts a bit of Hollywood-style action-adventure grandstanding, but it works both as a trip down memory lane and as an entertaining movie for (very) young children".